Cloodot

 • Never commit API keys to source control.
 Use environment variables or a secret manager.

 • Scope by purpose.
-Create a separate key for each integration so you can revoke one without breaking the others.
+Create a separate key per integration so you can revoke one without breaking the others.

-• Set an expiration date whenever you can — it's a solid safety net against lost or forgotten keys.
+• Set an expiration date whenever you can — a strong safety net against lost or forgotten keys.

-• Rotate keys regularly, especially after a team member with access leaves your organization.
+• Rotate keys regularly, especially after a teammate with access leaves your organization.

-• Use the Logs page to spot unexpected activity on any key.
+• Use Logs to spot unexpected activity on any key.

 On this page